Hiking and Thru-hiking Guide to the New England Trail (NET)

 The New England Trail was created in 2009 when it was designated as a National Scenic Trail.
 Before this, it was a collection of interlocking trails, whose names are still used today to differentiate trail sections.
 The Connecticut (CT) portion is traversed by three separate, consecutive trails: Menunkatuck, Mattabesett, and Metacomet, and are all blazed blue.
 The northern portion from the Connecticut/Massachusetts (MA) border up to the summit of Mt.
 Monadnock was known as the Metacomet-Monadnock (M-M) Trail and is blazed white.

 This trail is very young and underdeveloped, while also being in close proximity to densely populated areas.
 Local communities are unaware of thru-hikers and often don’t know they have a long trail in their backyard.
 Unlike more popular, developed long trails, this trail will require more planning and prep, but you’ll also have easier access to fresh food.
-There is a FarOut app for the trail, but it’s woefully inaccurate and incomplete; Gaia GPS and Google Maps will be very useful tools for the prospective thru-hiker.
+There is a FarOut phone app for the trail, but we recommend pairing it with info from other sources including Gaia GPS and Google Maps will be very useful tools for the prospective thru-hiker.
 It’s a unique adventure – so many front-country amenities but so little trail infrastructure!

 Highs